devtron-labs/devtron/docs/user-guide/create-application.md

 * In the **Create application** window, enter an **App Name** and select a **Project**.
 * Select either:<ul><li>**Create from scratch** to create an application from scratch, or<li>**Clone existing application** to clone an existing application.</ul></li>
 * If you select **Create from scratch**, select the project from the drop-down list.<br>`Note`: You have to add [project under Global Configurations](https://docs.devtron.ai/global-configurations/projects).
-Only then, it will appear in the drop-down list here.</br>
+Only then, it will appear in the drop-down list here.
 * If you select **Clone existing application**, select an app you want to clone from and the project from the drop-down list.<br>`Note`: You have to add [project under Global Configurations](https://docs.devtron.ai/global-configurations/projects).
 Only then, it will appear in the drop-down list here.</br>